drug-design/course/docs/chapters/molecular-similarity.md

 #### Field-Based Descriptors

-Field-based descriptors employ molecular properties calculated in space (usually on a regular grid) to represent the molecule.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/field-based-descriptors-1da52715'><i class='fa fa-play' aria-hidden='true'></i></button>Field-based descriptors employ molecular properties calculated in space (usually on a regular grid) to represent the molecule.
 The best known approach is probably Comparative Molecular Field Analysis (CoMFA), which calculates steric and electrostatic properties of molecules to define both shape and surface properties which are both important for ligand-target interactions.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.